Deivitto/auditor-docker/README.md

 **Breaks**: on use.
 Doesn't recognize `code`

+### Solution 1: Sometimes work

-Use this command to append to the file `.bashrc` (or just copy paste the content inside to the file)
+Use this command to append to the file `.bashrc` an alias to find the vscode `code` command
 ```bash
 echo "VSCODE_SSH_BIN=$(echo "$BROWSER" | sed -e 's/\/helpers\/browser.sh//g')
 alias code='$VSCODE_SSH_BIN/remote-cli/code'" >> ~/.bashrc